 Our child-centred, community-level, relationships help children build a better future for themselves.

-Since 2011, our partnership with Costa Foundation has greatly contributed to a closer collaboration with our coffee farmers and local communities in Peru, Vietnam and Colombia.
+Since 2011, our longstanding partnership with the Costa Foundation, Volcafe has helped to build new school facilities in coffee farming communities in Colombia, Peru, and Vietnam.
 Together, we have created access to education which has positively influenced the life of children today, and for many generations to come.

 A very special group of people, most of whom have other ‘day jobs’, make up the Costa Foundation team.
 Whether a trustee, a volunteer or a core team member, each and every one of these people has helped to change lives.